Create your AI that knows when to say "I don't know." Try it on your data →

 • Provide 24/7 availability for visitors.

-Whether you run an e-commerce store, a service-based business, or an informational blog, AI can help you deliver more value to your audience.
+Whether you run a retail e-commerce store, a service-based business, or an informational blog, AI can help you deliver more value to your audience.

 How Does Website AI Work?

-Website AI typically works by integrating a pre-trained AI model such as GPT into your site through APIs or embedded widgets.
+Website AI typically works by integrating a pre-trained AI model such as GPT into your site through APIs or embedded widgets, including setups built around custom-trained AI chatbots.

 The AI processes user inputs, understands the intent, and responds accordingly whether that is answering a question, generating product suggestions, or retrieving relevant information from your database.